 WINTER AND FALL SESSIONS

-Spiritual Formation Groups start twice a year (see list below for current groups listing.)
+Spiritual Formation Groups start twice a year (see list above for current groups listing.)
 Winter/spring groups begin in January and will run through the end of May.
 Fall groups begin in August and will run with the school year calendar - through the beginning of December or through May of the following year as predetermined by the leaders of the group.
 At the end of each session individuals in the group and the leaders of the group will take some intentional time (during the summer break or holiday break) to evaluate if they as individuals and/or as a group are interested in continuing into the next session or if it is the appropriate time for participation in the group to end.

 FREQUENTLY ASKED QUESTIONS